xylous/dotfiles/README.md

 This repository contains most of my dotfiles.
 Enjoy.

+## Directory structure

+- `user`: configuration files destined for the user
+- `bin`: binaries for the user
+- `root`: configuration files destined for root
+- `etc`: configuration files destined for `/etc`
+- `template`: a README template and various license templates; not actually built

 ## Building dotfiles

 The `Makefile` in this repository can be used to make all or just some dotfiles.